MarlinFirmware/Configurations/config/examples/delta/Anycubic/Kossel/README.md

 # Select the Configuration

+> [!IMPORTANT]
-**Please select the correct values at the start of the Configuration.h file**
+> Please select the correct values at the start of the Configuration.h file

 The Kossel comes in 3 versions: